zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/connection-resiliency.md

  - When retries are enabled, each operation you perform via EF Core becomes its retriable operation.
  - Each query and each call to `SaveChanges()` will be retried as a unit if a transient failure occurs.

-However, if your code initiates a transaction using `BeginTransaction()` you are defining your own group of operations that need to be treated as a unit, and everything inside the transaction would need to be played back shall a failure occur.
+However, if your code initiates a transaction using `BeginTransaction()`, you are defining your group of operations that need to be treated as a unit, and everything inside the transaction would need to be played back shall a failure occur.
 You will receive an exception like the following if you attempt to do this when using an execution strategy:

 > InvalidOperationException: The configured execution strategy 'SqlServerRetryingExecutionStrategy' does not support user-initiated transactions.
 Use the execution strategy returned by 'DbContext.Database.CreateExecutionStrategy()' to execute all the operations in the transaction as a retriable unit.